aldensiol/Gobbler/README.md

 Link for Llama model: <a href="https://huggingface.co/TheBloke/Mistral-7B-Instruct-v0.2-GGUF/blob/main/mistral-7b-instruct-v0.2.Q4_K_M.gguf">Llama</a>

 ### step 2: Including API_KEY
-In order to run MapGenerator.py, and hence, Noah.py, you'll need an API_KEY.
+In order to run MapGenerator.py, and hence, Noah.py, you'll need an API_KEY for the following services.
 You can sign up to these API's FOR FREE via:

 Geocoding: <a href="https://rapidapi.com/trueway/api/trueway-geocoding/">TrueWay Geocoding</a>